It is a disorder of lipoprotein metabolism, including lipoprotein deficiency or overproduction.

 Fibrates are also associated with increased non-cardiovascular mortality in clinical trials.
 The combination of statins and gemfibrozil is generally avoided.

 Mixed therapy with statins and niacin is considered helpful in cases of residual cardiovascular risk.

 Statins are most commonly added to niacin in patients with combined hyperlipidemia, especially if lipoproteins are high or HDL is low.

 Although there has been a 30% reduction in CHD events, as shown in one study, the combined treatment of statins and niacin has resulted in a 75% reduction.

-For some people, dietary and lifestyle changes may be enough to bring their cholesterol levels into a healthy range.
+Dietary and lifestyle changes may be enough to bring their cholesterol levels into a healthy range for some people.
 Other people may need more help.